splewis/csgo-pug-setup/README.md

 ```
 "GameTypes"
 {
-    // Configs are relative to the csgo/cfg/sourcemod/pugsetup directory
+    // Configs are relative to the csgo/cfg directory
     // Maplists are relative to the csgo/addons/sourcemod/configs/pugsetup directory
     "Normal"
     {
-        "config"        "standard.cfg"
+        "config"        "sourcemod/pugsetup/standard.cfg"
         "maplist"       "standard.txt"
     }
 }